 We hope you and your families are healthy and safe.
 We appreciate your support and patience during these difficult and challenging times.
 We wanted to share with you our back to classroom procedures as we plan to welcome you soon.

 We have been busy cleaning and preparing the building for your return as we employ new policies and procedures to help keep you and your children be as safe as possible during this unprecedented time.

 As we begin the Early Childhood Center back to classroom process, we recognize that in order to be successful, a strong partnership with you will make a tremendous difference in how we move forward with the new challenges that face us due to the COVID-19 pandemic.
 Our teachers look forward to returning to the J to teach and care for your children in person.
 We have missed you all dearly!

 We plan to open the Singer Early Childhood Learning Center in phases beginning on Monday, June 1, 2020.
 Our goal is to bring your children back to their classrooms for a few weeks before the school year ends and summer camp begins.
-The school year is extended through Friday, June 12 (originally the school year was ending on Thursday, May 28).
-Our intention is to open our summer camp on Monday, June 15.
+The school year is extended through Friday, June 12 [or 26] (originally the school year was ending on Thursday, May 28).
+Our intention is to open our summer camp on Monday, June 15 [or 29].
+As it gets closer to mid-June, we will advise you of the exact date of school ending/camp opening.
 We feel a re-entry in phases will be the most successful for our staff and your children.
 The back to classroom plan in phases is as follows:

 Some of the immediate changes are: